Agneskoinange/Ghanian-Akan-Names/README.md

 * Created a branch of the main repository known as Akan
 * Developed my codes in html
 * Develeoped functionality using js
-* Styled using css
+* Styled using css and boostrap
 * Merged the branch repository with main branch

 ## BDD

 ## Known Bugs
-{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }

 ## Technologies Used
 HTML
 JAVASCRIP